BattModels/trilayer_stacked/README.md

-# trilayer_stacked : Tight Binding Calculation of DOS and MHC-DOS kinetic rates in Stacked Trilayer Graphene
+# trilayer_stacked : Momentum-space Continuum Calculation of DOS and MHC-DOS Kinetic Rates in Stacked Trilayer Graphene

 Calculation density of states for ABA/ABC stacked trilayer graphene using a low-energy momentum space model (or Fourier transformed tight-binding model).
 The DOS files are used as input to the MHC-DOS model for charge transfer rates with redox couple (Ruthenium Hexamine).
 For rate model see the Julia-based [ElectrochemicalKinetics.jl](https://github.com/BattModels/ElectrochemicalKinetics.jl) package.